Quapaw: Beginnings (before 1682)

+Colonial era (1682–1803)

-In 1686, the French commander Henri de Tonti built a post near the mouth of the Arkansas River, which was later known as the Arkansas Post.
-This began European occupation of the Quapaw country.
+In 1686, at the request of the Quapaw, the French commander Henri de Tonti built a post near the mouth of the Arkansas River, which was later known as the Arkansas Post.
+This was the very first European settlement along the Mississippi River.
+This settlement was established at the Quapaw's design and request, primarily because the Quapaw wanted European firearms to use against their enemies who had already received them from the British.
 Tonti arranged for a resident Jesuit missionary to be assigned there, but apparently without result.
 About 1697, a smallpox epidemic killed the greater part of the women and children of two villages.
 In 1727, the Jesuits, from their house in New Orleans, again took up the missionary work.

-In 1729, the Quapaw allied with French colonists against the Natchez, resulting in the practical extermination of the Natchez tribe.
+The Quapaw were staunch allies of the French and backed them in regional conflicts.
+In 1729, the Quapaw allied with French colonists against the Natchez during the Natchez War, which was also referred to as the Natchez Revolt.
+This conflict ultimately involved multiple tribes allying with the French against the Natchez, ultimately resulting in the practical extermination of the Natchez tribe.
+The Quapaw also allied with France during the Chickasaw Wars, which spanned from 1721 to 1763.

-The French relocated the Arkansas Post upriver, trying to avoid flooding.
-After France lwas defeated by the British in the Seven Years' War, it ceded its North American territories to Britain.
+The French relocated the Arkansas Post upriver, both to avoid flooding and to maintain close proximity to the Quapaw who were also moving up the river for defensive purposes.
+After France was defeated by the British in the Seven Years' War, it ceded its North American territories to Britain.
 This nation exchanged some territory with Spain, which took over "control" of Arkansas and other former French territory west of the Mississippi River.
 The Spanish built new forts to protect its valued trading post with the Quapaw.
+Relationships with the Spanish were more strained than they had been with France due to a variety of complications.
+Eventually the Spanish and the Quapaw would come into good terms however, and the Quapaw even signed a treaty during this time.